axelstr/mind-guide/README.md

 ## Running the Application

+Using docker is easiest.
+However, for development, it's recommended to start the frontend and backend separately without docker so they can be iterated on and restarted independently.

+The application will be available at `http://localhost:3000`.

 ### Using Docker

+This approach only requires a dependency to `docker-compose`.

-1. To start the service:
+1. To start the application:
    ```
    docker-compose up --build
    ```

-2. To close the service:
+2. To close the application:
    ```
    docker-compose down
    ```

 ### Without Docker

+This approach requires both local `go` and `npm` installations.

 1. Start the backend:
    ```